 Never take the display for granted.
 This is the component you’ll be interacting with the most and it can make or break your laptop experience.
 It also dictates the overall size of the laptop and can have a very big impact on overall price.
-Display sizes on laptops range from less than 12 inches to more than 18 inches, like on the ASUS ROG Gaming laptop shown here.
+Display sizes on laptops range from less than 12 inches to more than 18 inches.

 In particular, pay attention to resolution.
 A large, 17-inch display with low resolution will look pixelated—it’s like watching standard definition TV, up close, on a 60-inch Ultra HD TV.
 A small display with low resolution will look crisper, but it won’t be able to show as much information.

 When it comes to cost, the larger the display the larger the price tag and as you go up in resolution the cost also increases.
 The trick is to find the combination of display size and resolution that meets your needs.
 For general purpose web browsing, a 13-inch display at HD resolution should suit most people, but business users and gamers will want 15-inches or more with at least Full HD resolution.

 Other display variables such as contrast ratio, colour accuracy, brightness and reflectivity primarily come into play with professional laptops.

 If you use Windows’ touch gestures, you’ll also want a touchscreen-enabled display—an option that’s not available on the Mac platform.

 - Connectivity (802.11ac Wi-Fi is the latest and fastest standard, ethernet may be a requirement for professional users)

 - Ports for USB accessories, memory cards and video output